 Additionally, independent pharmacies’ financials have also been stable.
 From 2016 to 2020, the average per prescription gross profit margin for independent pharmacies ranged from 20.8% to 21.1%, showing little fluctuation.
 This market’s strength and stability allows pharmacy benefit companies more opportunities to partner with independent pharmacies to achieve our shared objectives of increasing access to affordable medications and helping patients stay on their prescribed medications.

-The pharmacy benefit marketplace is highly competitive, with 70 full service pharmacy benefit companies operating in 2021.
-And this number is increasing, with nearly 10% more pharmacy benefit companies in 2021 than in 2019.
+The pharmacy benefit marketplace is highly competitive, with 73 full-service pharmacy benefit companies operating in 2023.
+And this number is increasing, with an 18% increase in new full-service pharmacy benefit companies from 2019 to 2023.
 Pharmacy benefit companies differentiate themselves through product innovation and client services.
 For example, they can offer employers and health plan sponsors the ability to include medication adherence programs, patient support programs, and customized low or zero cost sharing in the prescription drug benefits they offer to their employees and plan members.